wasamasa/cryptopals/notes.md

 with multiple intervals.
 The loop consists of step 3 followed by either step 2b or 2c, depending on whether step 3 gave you multiple intervals or not.

+# 49 CBC-MAC Message Forgery

+For part 1 you'll want to think about how a manipulation to the first block would give your account a million spacebucks.
+If you xor the relevant bytes into that message, you'll have to xor the same bytes in the IV for decryption to work.

+Part 2 requires two messages, one captured from the sender of the million spacebucks, one captured from an account you control.
+Xor the MAC of the first message into the first block of the second message, pad the first message and add the second message and its IV.
+The resulting message should be valid, but may not be decoded correctly, so retry with a different second message.

+# 50 Hashing with CBC-MAC

+It took me rather long to realize that you need the key so that you can encrypt and decrypt blocks as needed to pull off the attack.
+The idea is that you start encrypting blocks resembling the message to be forged (plus a line comment starter to ignore the rest of the message), then append two more blocks, one randomly chosen and one resembling the MAC that should look like a padded block after decrypting.
+To keep the amount of attempts low, go for the most likely PKCS#7 padding, a single byte.

+I completed the extra credit exercise as well.
+It uses a form for uploading a local file and the `FileReader` API to process it.
+Verification is done with the [aesjs](https://github.com/ricmoo/aes-js) library.
+The easiest way of inserting something into the DOM is `document.write` which replaces the whole document and runs it, so you'll see a Wu-Tang Clan alert after uploading both the original and the forged script.

+# 51 Compression Ratio Side-Channel Attacks

+[This paper](https://www.iacr.org/cryptodb/archive/2002/FSE/3091/3091.pdf) looks relevant and is what enables the [CRIME](https://en.wikipedia.org/wiki/CRIME) and [BREACH](https://en.wikipedia.org/wiki/BREACH) attacks.
+For the first CTR results in as many encrypted as compressed bytes, so you can write an algorithm that tries a concatenation of the secret prefix, the bytes guessed so far and the guessed byte, the one yielding the smallest result is likely to be the correct one.
+Adding a random suffix improves the chances considerably.
+The algorithm terminates once there is no correct looking candidate, however that fails early sometimes.
+There's two possible solutions here, backtracking to guessing the previous byte again or retrying the whole guess until there's a correct looking one.
+I obviously went for the latter because I implemented the same strategy in #32.

+With CTR swapped out for CBC things get harder because there's no longer an exact correlation between plaintext and ciphertext size.
+Thanks to PKCS#7 padding the size of the ciphertext will increase by a block once the plaintext reaches a multiple of the block size.
+Similarly, the size of the ciphertext will decrease by a block once the plaintext becomes smaller than a multiple of the block size.
+Another fact helping us is that random bytes are (close to) uncompressable by definition, so they'll come in useful as glue to achieve padding to the nearest block size.
+The easiest way is to wrap the earlier logic into a loop retrying with increasingly bigger random blocks until reaching the block size.

+# 52 Iterated Hash Function Multicollisions

+[Relevant paper](http://math.boisestate.edu/~liljanab/Math509Spring10/JouxAttackSHA-1.pdf) explaining the idea in more detail.
+Note that if you use AES-128 for your weak hash function you first pad the IV to the full key's length, then truncate the output to the IV size.
+Another important detail is that you don't employ your homebrew hashing functions to find collision blocks (which works on an arbitrary number of blocks and appends a padding block), but the compression function (which works on a single block).
+Implement the strategy of generating chained collision pairs, then create the product of all pairs and concatenate the combinations into messages.
+All these messages hash to the same value, even after padding (as they share the same intermediate states and lengths).

+If you're wondering why generating tons of messages and randomly trying until you find a collision for an unrelated hashing function works, it's the [birthday attack](https://en.wikipedia.org/wiki/Birthday_attack) at work.
+Basically, having `2**(n/2)` colliding candidates (with n being the state size of the stronger hash function in bits) makes it very likely that one pair collides.
+It's only a matter of chance, hence why you're told to just generate more candidates in case you're unlucky.